Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of galaxy properties on broad-band colours

 \subsection{Dust attenuation}

 Dust grains absorb UV and optical light, and then they re-radiate this energy in the infrared; consequently, galaxies get redder as their dust content increases.
-Nonetheless, the precise impact of dust on colours is highly dependent upon its properties such as the distribution of grain sizes \citep[e.g.,][]{Weingartner2001}.
-The implementation of dust attenuation in \galaxpy includes two parameters controlling the extinction of young and old stars, $\tau_{V,{\rm y}}$ and $\tau_{V,{\rm o}}$.
+It is worth noticing that even though the attenuation of starlight is indeed directly proportional to the total amount of dust in a galaxy, the precise shape of the attenuation curve depends upon dust properties such as the distribution of grain sizes \citep[e.g.,][]{Weingartner2001}.
+In \galaxpy we use the \citet{Charlot2000} dust model, which includes one parameter controlling the attenuation of light from coming from stars younger than 10 Myr, $\tau_{V,{\rm y}}$, and one for stars older than this age, $\tau_{V,{\rm o}}$.
 Broadly, we find that the impact of each parameter is similar, making broad-band colours redder.
 The median difference between u-g and z-Y colours produced using $\tau_{V,{\rm y}}=0$ and 3 ($\tau_{V,{\rm o}}=0$ and 1) is 0.32 and 0.06 mag (0.19 and 0.06 mag), respectively.
 Dust attenuation has thus a strong impact on broad-band colours, especially on those with shorter wavelengths.

 As with the other \galaxpy parameters, we compute the direction in colour space associated with variations in $\tau_{V,{\rm y}}$ and $\tau_{V,{\rm o}}$.
-We find that the $\tau_{V,{\rm y}}$- and $\tau_{V,{\rm o}}$-directions present an angle of 11.0 and 27.0 degrees with respect to the SFH-direction, respectively.
+We find that the $\tau_{V,{\rm y}}$- and $\tau_{V,{\rm o}}$-directions present an angle of 12 and 27 degrees with respect to the SFH-direction, respectively.
 Therefore, the SFH- and $\tau_{V,{\rm y}}$-direction are rather similar, a manifestation of the well-known age-dust degeneracy \citep[e.g.,][]{Papovich2001}.
-On the other hand, the angle formed by the $\tau_{V,{\rm o}}$- and SFH-directions is significantly larger, and so evidently the extinction of light from old stars leaves a signature on broad-band colours that is discernible from the influence of star formation history.
+On the other hand, the angle formed by the $\tau_{V,{\rm o}}$- and SFH-directions is significantly larger, and so evidently the attenuation of light from old stars leaves a signature on broad-band colours that is discernible from the influence of star formation history.

+Finally, we study the dependence of the direction associated with dust attenuation on the shape of the attenuation curve using the Calzetti \citep{calzetti00} and Fitzpatrick \citep{Fitzpatrick1999} laws.
+In particular, we generate colours for each of these laws using ten linearly-spaced values for the total V-band attenuation spanning the interval $A_V \in [0,3]$ mag.
+We find that the first eigenvector of each of these two attenuation laws captures more than 99.99\% of the variance in the data and that the Calzetti (Fitzpatrick) eigenvector presents an angle of 20 (21) degrees with the SFH-direction.
+These results let us conclude that the impact of the shape of the attenuation curve on the direction along with dust attenuation modify colours is weak.
+In fact, the Calzetti and Fitzpatrick eigenvectors present an angle of just 8 and 6 degrees with the $\tau_{V,{\rm o}}$-direction, respectively.